 Deferred tax liabilities, which were included in long-term liabilities under JGAAP, are separately disclosed under IFRSs.
-(Recognition and measurement)

 Under JGAAP, revenue of installation for data center-related services is recognized when the relevant services are rendered.
 Under IFRSs, they are recognized over an estimated average contract period, resulting in a change of amount of other non-current liabilities.